afsunday/podtable/README.md

 });

 ```

 **Examples**
-See examples in the example folder to get more inspired
+See examples folder [here](examples/index.html) or view it live on [Codepen](https://codepen.io/inlogicstudio/pen/BaZyyGZ)

-**Roadmap**
+## Roadmap

-* Modal as to show hidden cells content
+* Modal to show hidden cells
-* Vertical column sorting
+* Column sorting
 * Ajax row rendering

-**Contributing**

-Simply fork the project then send in your pull requests.

-**License**
+* Pagination

+## Contributing

+Thank you for considering contributing to Podtablejs You can read the contribution guide [here](.github/CONTRIBUTING.md)

+## License

-Podtablejs is an open source and released under the MIT license.
+Podtablejs is open-sourced software licensed under the [MIT license](LICENSE.md).